EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 v3.6.0 adds an adaptive chunk checkpoint worker mode for the local RPC rank worker.

-The purpose is to make historical backfill faster without removing the original safety behavior of the `5,000/1000/180` worker preset.
+The purpose is to make historical backfill and post-backfill catch-up faster without removing the original safety behavior of the `5,000/1000/180` worker preset.

 ### Operating preset

-Validated high-efficiency preset:
+Validated high-efficiency preset for backfill/catch-up:

 ```text
 MAX_BLOCKS=50000